Can looking at how many times rare words appear in a search engine index gives us an idea of the size of the database

 I identified many English words that appear in less than 1,000 search results at Google Caffeine, Google, Yahoo, Bing, Ask, and Cuil by looking at the phrontistery’s Compendium of Lost Words, and doing searches for those terms.
 Since these search engines will only show the first 1,000 results for a query, it’s possible to see all the URLs for the terms, and use actual numbers rather than estimates, and to see if the words appear upon the pages listed.
 If I had a much larger sample size, I would feel comfortable in saying that the following table gives us a much better idea of the relative sizes of the indexes for the search engines that I’ve included.

-Here are some very rare English words, and the number of times that they appear in search results at different search engines (not counting duplicate pages and “substantially similar” results).
+Here are some infrequent English words, and the number of times that they appear in search results at different search engines (not counting duplicate pages and “substantially similar” results).